 Developing A Successful Program and Players

 Soccer, one of the largest participation sports in the world, is played it's best by those nations with the most highly technically and financially successful professional soccer clubs in the world.

 In the USA football, baseball, basketball and ice hockey generated almost 98% of 2015 professional sports revenue.
 Pie chart at upper left.

 In Germany soccer generated 91% of 2015 professional sports revenue.
 Handball, ice hockey and basketball generated less than 9% of professional sports revenue.
 Pie chart at upper right.

 Bibliography: "Statistica's online Internet datebase of professional soccer's gross revenue"

 Player Developmental Advantages

-Soccer clubs in most nations worldwide share in the financial rewards for developing elite players and actively encourage, scout for, recruit and develop players.
-In areas of the world with highly successful team's aspiring young players learn how the game should be played by watching their role models play and learning from their example.
+Soccer clubs in many nations worldwide share in the financial rewards for developing elite players and actively encourage, scout for, recruit and develop players.
+In areas of the world with highly successful team's aspiring young players learn how the game should be played by watching their role models play and by learning from their example.